bitrise-io/devcenter/_articles/reviews/screen-recording-of-ui-testing-with-appium.md

 ---
-title: Screen recording your UI tests with Appium
+title: Screen recording your UI tests with Appium - draft
 redirect_from: []
 date: 2019-01-29 09:58:48 +0000
 published: false